top of page

 Dr. Elenbaas is reviewing applications to Purdue's HDFS PhD program this cycle (to being fall 2025).
 Our graduate program trains research scientists in basic and applied methods, places a strong emphasis on culture and diversity across the lifespan, and supports original empirical research through an apprenticeship mentorship model.

-Please visit the program website to find out more about Purdue’s PhD program in HDFS including an overview of research in the department, FAQs about the program, info on funding (current nine-month stipend is $21,913), graduate certificates including Advanced Methods, research centers including the Center for Families and the Center for Early Learning, the lab preschool, departmental DEI initiatives, and application requirements.
+Please follow these links to find out more about Purdue’s PhD program in HDFS including an overview of research in the department, FAQs about the program, info on funding (current nine-month stipend is $21,913), graduate certificates including Advanced Methods, research centers including the Center for Families and the Center for Early Learning, the lab preschool, departmental DEI initiatives, application requirements, and the application portal itself.

 FAQs for PhD applicants: